marlonecobos/NicheR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# NicheR: An R package for ellipsoid-based virtual species and niche visualization in environmental (E-space) and geographic (G-space) space
+# NicheR: An R package for ellipsoid-based virtual species and niche visualization

 <!-- badges: start -->